 I think less about my rights and more about my responsibilities to mankind now.

-Michael S about 1 year ago from Colorado
+Michael S over 1 year ago from Colorado

-Ken Hamasaka about 1 year ago from Los Angeles
+Ken Hamasaka over 1 year ago from Los Angeles

 Congress isn't our only problem when it comes to respect, we all can take a lesson from this and in all that we do in life.

-Nancy Vela about 1 year ago from Northwest Ohio
+Nancy Vela over 1 year ago from Northwest Ohio

 We need more respect in our nation as it relates to politics.
 I think that most of our congress occaisionally needs a good time out!